Australian - UK Visitors Rating: 9.8/10 Excellent

 Hanoi Holiday Package Included:

-Requested hotels, Private car English speaking tour guide, Meals: B, L
+Requested hotels, Entrance fees, Private car, English speaking tour guide, Meals: B, L

 Enjoy big American breakfast at your hotel and free to explore Hanoi until your driver transfers you to Noi Bai domestic airport for the flight to Hue – a former capital of Vietnam from 1802 to 1945.